0xD185/SybilDAO/README.md

 # SybilDAO
-## Zero Knowledge Protocol To Defend DeFi From Sybil Attacks
+## Defending DeFi From Sybil Attacks

 Verify your address at https://sybildao.com/#verify